maccari78/maccari78/README.md

-Since 2006 I have been IT Support and since 2011 I have been taking software development courses, I am a Superior Technician in Computing and I have 4 years of formal English study.
-I am looking for a job as a Web Developer.\
-I'm comfortable with React, Angular, NestJS, Spring Framework, Ruby on Rails, Python Django and PHP Laravel.
+FullStack developer with experience in React, Angular, NestJS, Spring Framework, Ruby on Rails and Python Django.
+Passionate about technology and constantly learning, I look for opportunities to contribute my skills in innovative projects and continue growing professionally.